 Metadata is the data in how the numbers came to be.
 How many people were asked, when where they asked, how were they asked, who were these people, and how were they located?
-Quantitative or qualitative research?
+Did they use quantitative or qualitative research?
+Or both?

 It defines definitions.
-If you said, that you interviewed the youth, what is the definition of youth?
+If you said, that you interviewed the youth, what is the definition of youth in this context?

 It is the metadata that indicates if the numbers used are reliable or unreliable.

 That is the core problem, for long periods of time, we do not have any metadata for several African countries.
-But we shall have numbers.
+But we still have numbers.
+How is that possible?